 - In addition to typical internship responsibilities, each intern creates a unique but replicable major project.
 Projects involve substantive research and are presented to other students in the advanced practicum.

 - Completion of both semesters is required before credit is granted.

 - Students interested in a second internship should notify the Director of Supervised Ministries of their intent by February 1.

 - YDS offers financial aid to its part-time interns in the form of a grant credited to the Bursar Account.

-- Sites are not required to pay the student’s stipend, but they are encouraged to assist with the cost of transportation so that interns serving at a distance outside of New Haven are not penalized.
+- Sites are not required to pay the student’s stipend, but they are encouraged to assist with the cost of transportation so that interns serving at a distance outside of New Haven are compensated for this extra expense.